 Improving hospital care for seniors

-Dr. Roger Wong, a geriatrician practising in the Vancouver area, discussed three things that converge when a frail senior is admitted to hospital: the issue that led to the hospital admission (which is usually quite minor) is then compounded by geriatric syndromes and other complex diseases or conditions.
+Dr. Roger Wong, a geriatrician practicing in the Vancouver area, discussed three things that converge when a frail senior is admitted to hospital: the issue that led to the hospital admission (which is usually quite minor) is then compounded by geriatric syndromes and other complex diseases or conditions.

 Dr. Wong stressed the importance of hospitals being person-centred and senior-friendly.
 Creating environments like this requires collaborative work from a team of professionals that should include physiotherapists, occupational therapists and social workers.